Apex-Aimer/monorepo/apps/apexaimer/app/routines/drills/low-burst-targets-switching/medium-m2-1.md

 type: Precision
 duration: 120
 description: Low burst targets switching
-modifications: Mid range, No critical hit, Player strafing
+modifications: [Mid range, No critical hit, Player strafing]
 ---

-### How:
+## How

 Put your gun to the "auto fire mode".